Electric scooter companies are poised to descend onto Indianapolis and will probably only grow in popularity over the coming years.

 Scooter accident cases are just as complex as car accident cases.
 You need to gather sufficient evidence to help you establish that someone else bears responsibility for the accident.
 You will also need an experienced advocate who can negotiate a fair settlement for your injuries.

 Many of our clients report being in considerable pain and unable to collect evidence on their own.
-At Eskew Law, we do the heavy lifting for you.
+At Eskew Law, LLC, we do the heavy lifting for you.

 Speak with an Indianapolis Scooter Accident Lawyer Today

 If you are worried about how you will pay your medical bills and mortgage, help is available.
-At Eskew Law, our personal injury attorneys can handle your injury claim after an accident with a Bird scooter.
+At Eskew Law, LLC, our personal injury attorneys can handle your injury claim after an accident with a Bird scooter.
 To find out more about our services, please contact us today.